tomhenrich/plex/docs/index.md

 ## Quick notes

-1. **Do not share your account with someone else.**
+1. **Do not share your account with someone else outside your home.**
-   Let me know if you'd like someone to have access.
+   Let me know if you think someone would like access.
 Don't just give them your password.
 2. **If there's something you'd like to be added, just ask!**
    I can't realistically have everything ever made, but I'll do what I can to find it.